RazRowan/Yolov5_Scripts/bin/README.txt

 ### Open scripts up in a text editor for more information about the scripts, and how to use them.

+# NOTE: Change config.ini values to match your path names!!!

 ## Normal Process - Folding, training, then cross-validation
 1. fold.py
 2. fold-train.py